All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 Sit cross-legged on ground (sukhasana or "easy" pose with shoes, ardha siddhasana or "burmese" pose without shoes, right leg in front on even days, left on odd days).
 Open hips, stretches excessively tight knee ligaments.
 While sitting cross-legged, perform mix of kegel exercises, shoulder stretches, twists, stomach vacuums (agni sari dhauti), tongue circles, nail care.

 For both pullups and chinups, avoid overusing forearm muscles (thumb, finger and wrist flexors, wrist pronators) versus statically maintaining grip while back muscles pull.
 Overuse of forearm muscles manifests as pain where tendons attach to inner elbow ("golfer's elbow").
 Thumb against side of palm, rather than opposed to fingers, typically reduces undesired thumb, finger and wrist flexor activation.
-Grip slightly wider than shoulder width for pullups and exactly shoulder width for chinups, combined with slight lean backwards, typically reduces wrist pronator activation.
+Combination of grip slightly wider than shoulder width, hollow body posture and slight lean backwards, typically reduces wrist pronator activation.
 Neutral grip pullups reduce pronator activation still further.
 Ring pullups and inclined rows using flexible rope typically eliminate pronator activation entirely.

 Most people agree ardha siddhasana (sometimes called "burmese" sitting pose) is easiest stable sitting pose.
 It can be made even easier by sitting on folded blanket or cushion.
 Regardless of which sitting pose you choose, be wary of knee pain, which might mean you are stretching ligaments.
 Small amount of knee pain initially, and thus small amount of stretching of ligaments, might be necessary if you have never sat cross-legged for long periods of time, so that ligaments have become excessively tight.
 But if pain persists beyond two weeks, then back off.
 Stretching ligaments too much can ruin knee permanently.
 Many so-called yoga experts have ruined their knees due to forcing themselves to sit in lotus (padmasana) pose for long periods without having adequate hip flexibility.
 Women have comparatively wider pelvises, and thus do not require so much hip flexibility as men to achieve lotus pose.
 Women also have comparatively weaker knee joints, and thus can injure themselves more easily if they force themselves into lotus pose.